krishnanair2025/Team9_repository/README.md

 ## Navigation Simulation

 The following video shows a preview of the working navigation simulation in Gazebo.
 It operates using the mission state machine (task_manager_node) and a simple openCV based green object detecting camera node.
-It simulates the manipulator working by using a random timer between 30-60s as there is no simulated manipulator in this setup.
+It simulates the manipulator working by using a random timer as there is no simulated manipulator in this setup.
+This simulation is capable of demonstrating how the rover explores the map and approaches objects that it detects until 3 objects have been collected.
+Simulation of the sorting phase of the mission is still pending.

 https://github.com/user-attachments/assets/b19657b1-ff3d-47d2-9826-172c5d89c94a